trefx/5s-crate/0.2-DRAFT/index.md

 ### Profile conformance

-Crates conforming to this profile specification SHOULD indicate this on the Root Data Entity using _conformsTo_:
+Crates conforming to this profile specification SHOULD indicate this on the Root Data Entity dataset, using its' own `conformsTo`:

 ```json
 {